 - Pull forward to the toll booth and pay $3.50 (This fee was verified on July 12th 2017)

-- Cross the Juárez-Lincoln International Bridge II and pull forward through an old inspection station to the new station on the left.
+- Cross the Juárez-Lincoln International Bridge II and pull forward through an old inspection station to the new station on the right.

-- Drive into one of the inspection lanes to the left and wait for a red or green light.
+- Drive into one of the inspection lanes and wait for a red or green light.

 - If you get a red light pull forward and to the left for inspection and then turn to the right when finished.
-If you get a green light just pull forward and merge to the right and turn to right
+If you get a green light just pull forward and merge with the other traffic.

-- Follow this street until it ends.
+- Pull out of inspection area and take an immediate left.
+Follow this street until it ends.
 Take a right and immediately move over to the left lane.